jkulhanek/tetra-nerf/README.md

 ## Reproducing results
 We first give instructions on how to download and preprocess the data, and run the training.
-We also publish the trained checkpoints and generated images.
+We also publish the generated images.

 ### Getting the data
 First, please download and extract the datasets.